Eden Prairie High School

 Eden Prairie High School (EPHS) is a four-year public high school in Eden Prairie, Minnesota, United States established in 1923.
-The present high school opened in 1981 and was significantly added to in 1990, 1994 and 1997.
 It was named a Blue Ribbon School of Excellence in 1996 by the United States Department of Education.
 Eden Prairie High School is accredited by the North Central Association of Colleges and Secondary Schools and the Minnesota Department of Education.